Sexual mimicry: Self-control over sexual mimicry

 While, as seen before, most organisms which portray sexual mimicry are born with this morphology/behaviour, this is not always the case.
-The giant cuttlefish, Sepia apama, mentioned above in the section “sneaky copulations”, is born with the capacity to choose whether to change its morphology to look like a female or a mature male.
+The giant cuttlefish, Sepia apama, mentioned above in the section “sneaky copulation”, is born with the capacity to choose whether to change its morphology to look like a female or a mature male.
 When no competition is seen nearby, the cuttlefish will look like a mature male and mate with the female.
 However, when a mature male and a female are copulating, the giant cuttlefish will resemble a female and stay at a close distance of the couple, hoping for a chance to mate with the female if the mature male leaves to fight other males.
 Another example of an organism that has the capability to remain small and look like a female, or become a morphologically mature male, is the dark-edged splitfin, Girardinichthys multiradiatus.
 The purpose for their female mimicry was seen before, in the “sexual mimicry against aggression” section where the female-looking males will escape aggression from dominant males and avoid females fleeing their company due to persisting courting males.